purplerayray/simple-reg-form-repo/README.md

 ---

 ## Description
+The program utilizes both PyCharm Console and Tkinter GUI.
+At the start of the program, either the user logs in as `admin` or `registers` as a user.
-The gui collects information like name, hobbies from user.
+The gui collects information like name and hobbies from user.
 Through the use of class methods, that information is then stored in a csv file.
+The admin can:
+- view all records
+- delete a record
+- search for a user
+- log out

+### Future Upgrade Features
+- Design GUI for `admin`
+- Enable `admin` to update members' information
+- Implement use of database system to replace csv/txt files.
+- Improve design of Graphical User Interface
+- Design server/client architecture

 #### Technologies